How to Visit the Crow’s Nest at the Old Faithful Inn: Yellowstone National Park’s Best-Kept Secret

 My Experience Trying to Get a Crow’s Nest Reservation

-When I tried to get my own reservation using the bellman’s phone number above, I could never get a hold of them.
+When I tried to get my own reservation using the bellman’s phone number, I could never get a hold of them.

-Whether it was the time zone difference, they were out to lunch, or they were on the phone with someone else, I actually never got a reservation using this method.
+Whether it was the time zone difference, they were out to lunch, or they were on the phone with someone else, I have never gotten a reservation using this method, although this is what the what the National Park Service recommends.

 How Did I Get to Visit the Crow’s Nest at Old Faithful Inn?